Parents And Teachers Fleeing Chicago Virtual Charter School Over Questionable Spending, Missing Curriculum

 “We don’t want to see the school close.
 The parents want it open,” Nolan said.

-CVCS leaders don’t want the school to close either, responding to every allegation in a three-page, single-spaced MS Word document.
+CVCS leaders don’t want the school to close either, responding to every allegation in a three-page, single-spaced document.

 As for teachers leaving, the school said some have asked to return.